ManigandanCR-7/Neuw-bloom-/README.md

-4. 🌟 Vision
+5. 🌟 Vision
 neuw-bloom is more than a reminder app—it’s a digital companion for mindful living.
 It combines productivity, self-care, and nature-inspired design to help you bloom into a healthier version of yourself. 🌸

-5.📜 License
+📜 License
 This project is licensed under the MIT License – feel free to use, modify, and share.

-6. 🤝 Contributing
+🤝 Contributing
-Contributions, ideas, and feedback are welcome
+Contributions, ideas, and feedback are welcome!

 ---